dizziness

 And while dizziness can often be easily treated, patients have to work with their doctors to pinpoint the underlying culprit.
 A few possible reasons your world may be spinning:

-4. Dehydration.
+• Dehydration.
 Staying hydrated is key to maintaining your equilibrium.
 The body needs fluid to keep blood flowing to the brain.
-It’s not uncommon to be dehydrated without even realizing it, particularly if you’re in your golden years (cues for hunger and thirst tend to wane with age).
-To make sure you get your daily due, drink at least two liters of water daily and load up on water-rich fruits and vegetables.
+It’s not uncommon to be dehydrated without even realizing it, especially as you get older (cues for hunger and thirst tend to wane with age).
+To make sure you staying hydrated, drink at least two liters of water daily and load up on water-rich fruits and vegetables.

 Determining the reason your world is spinning – or why you’re feeling faint or lightheaded – depends in large part on how well you’re able to describe what an episode feels like to you.
 Does the dizziness occur sporadically or is it constant?
 Does it happen on the heels of a specific trigger, such as eating (or not eating), sitting in certain positions, or standing up too quickly?
 How long does the sensation last and what happens over time?

 “The answers to these and other questions can help your doctor identify – and often treat – the underlying condition,” Dr. Panchagnula says.
-So it’s important to take note of when episodes occur and spend time thinking about your symptoms before you see your doctor.
+Take note of when episodes occur and spend time thinking about your symptoms before you see your doctor.

-Dr. Soumya Panchagnula practices family medicine and sees patients of all ages at Henry Ford Medical Center – Warren.
+Reviewed by Dr. Soumya Panchagnula, a family medicine provider who sees patients of all ages at Henry Ford Medical Center – Warren.

 Categories : FeelWell